 The Associate of Arts degree in Business, a two-year program, does not require all the courses of the Core Curriculum.
-Instead, it contains 26 semester hours of General Studies courses, one 2-hour Institutional Distinctives course, and 12 semester hours of Biblical Studies courses (see p.
-44).
+Instead, it contains 26 semester hours of General Studies courses, and 15 semester hours of Biblical Studies courses (see p.
+76).
 The Bachelor of Theology degree does not require General Studies courses.

 OBJECTIVES: Building on the expected outcomes stated in the Mission and Goals of the College (see p.
-8), the objectives for the General Studies component of the Core Curriculum are that the graduate will be able to:
+7), the objectives for the General Studies component of the Core Curriculum are that the graduate will be able to:

 - 1. Communicate effectively orally and in writing. - 2.
-Demonstrate an integrated, Christian worldview. - 3.
-Operate in the areas of humanities, social science, and natural science. - 4.
+Demonstrate an integrated, Christian worldview.

+- 3. Operate in the areas of humanities, social science, and natural science. - 4.
 Demonstrate skills in critical thinking, mathematics, and computer literacy. - 5.
 Participate in lifestyle and activities that contribute to health and physical wellness.